cpbox/cpbox-docs/en/xiao-bai-bi-kan-xi-lie/metamask-xiao-hu-li-zhu-shou.md

 **MetaMask Twitter:**
 👉 [https://twitter.com/metamask](https://twitter.com/metamask)

-⚠ **Important Note:** Using MetaMask requires a VPN (this won’t be covered in detail here, but it’s an essential skill for exploring Web3).
+⚠ **Important Note:** Using MetaMask requires a VPN (this won't be covered in detail here, but it's an essential skill for exploring Web3).